“We believe that true wealth is defined by the experiences we have and the people we share them with” – Tony Rey.

 When Tony first started his business, Rey Sailing, Inc., he was the only employee and racing was his only service.
 Since then, Rey Sailing has grown, by expanding into a new entity called Cloud10 Racing.
 This growth is due to the rising number of clients who want to experience high level racing, yet lack access to the sport.
 Cloud10 Racing pairs interested sailors of any skill level to a boat, race and crew that matches their bucket-list regatta.
 Anyone can buy a boat, but racing with and against world-class sailors is not easy to achieve… unless you know someone.

-Cloud10 knows that wealth is not about things you own – it’s about things you do.
-Experience, travel and getting to know people is what builds a happy life.
-Our Travel-School program whether at home, abroad, or cruising onboard Cortado, is an extension of the same philosophy.
+The Cloud10 Racing staff knows that wealth is not about things you own – it’s about things you do.
+Experience, travel and getting to know people builds a happy life.
+Our Travel-School program – whether at home, abroad, or cruising – is an extension of the same philosophy.

 In addition, there are several studies on how travel alone impacts our minds, health and happiness.
 Minimal stress, low technology, fresh air, good food and lots of travel are the foundation of our travel-school environment.

 A rainy day at Montserrat Monestary near Barcelona.
 Northern Spain, 2014.

 According to an article on Stanford.edu, studies have shown that children with little or no-TV (I include video games and other electronics in general), scored significantly higher than others on divergent thinking skills (free or “creative thinking”).
 We love this, because it falls right in line with our theory that more free-time shapes creative minds.
 Likewise, we can probably all agree that the over-scheduling of children (and adults alike) hampers creativity.

 Paddle boarding during recess in the Florida Keys, 2016.